-If a block's count is negative, then the count is followed immediately by a long block size, indicating the number of bytes in the block.
-The actual count in this case is the absolute value of the count written.
+If a block's count is negative, its absolute value is used, and the count is followed immediately by a long block size indicating the number of bytes in the block.
+This block size permits fast skipping through data, e.g., when projecting a record to a subset of its fields.

 The blocked representation permits one to read and write maps larger than can be buffered in memory, since one can start writing items without knowing the full length of the map.
-The optional block sizes permit fast skipping through data, e.g., when projecting a record to a subset of its fields.